rubo77/Lalumo/dev/plan.md

 - Fix: Aggressive permanent focus style removal works for high/low buttons, but play button still shows opacity background after blur; need to diagnose and fix this specific case.
 - Update: blurElement now explicitly resets play button background color and transform after blur to address persistent opacity background on Android Chrome.
 - New bug: After 1s, blur occurs for a tenth of a second, but the border/focus ring reappears on the button (Android Chrome); need to diagnose why focus returns after blur.
+- New request: Remove assets/public/de/images/screenshots and English screenshots from the mobile app build; these are only used for the homepage, not part of the app.

 ## Task List
 - [x] Add debug logging to show the actual transpose value used for playback